edusouzaxx/english-public/11-welcome-presentation.md

 - I'm a father of three daughters.
 - I'm an IT professional with over 25 years of experience.

 ---

 ### **3. Academic Background**

+> **Tips:**

-> Regarding my academic background,
+- Regarding my academic background,
-> I have a Bachelor's degree in Systems Analysis
+- I have a Bachelor's degree in Systems Analysis
-> And I also have two postgraduate specializations in Computer Networks and Java Programming
+- And I also have two postgraduate specializations in Computer Networks and Java Programming
-> despite not having worked directly in these areas
+- despite not having worked directly in these areas

 ### **4. Career Path**

+> **Tips:**

-> My career has been almost entirely built within the banking industry.
+> 1. My career has been almost entirely built within the banking industry.

-> Early in my career, I worked with banking automation,
+> 2. Early in my career, I worked with banking automation,
 > on the installation and maintenance of systems and equipment for bank branches.
 > This experience gave me an understanding of the day-to-day operations of those on the front line who are doing business.
 > And how important stable systems are to them

-> After that,
-> I worked for about seven years with High-Performance Computing (HPC), including IBM Power and Oracle Sparc,
+> 3. After that, I worked for about seven years with High-Performance Computing (HPC), including IBM Power and Oracle Sparc,
 > as well as it's operating systems like Linux, AIX, and Solaris.

-> For the past six or seven years, I've been working with cloud-native technologies
+> 4.  the past six or seven years, I've been working with cloud-native technologies
 > Mainly with container processing platforms, like OpenShift, Rancher,
 > and related technologies, tools and infrastructure,
 > as well as managed services on cloud providers , like Microsoft Azure and Google Cloud Platform.

-> Over the past two years, I have taken on the role of Container Processing Infrastructure Specialist, serving as one of the company's technical points of reference in this domain.
+> 5. Over the past two years, I have taken on the role of Container Processing Infrastructure Specialist, serving as one of the company's technical points of reference in this domain.
 > My core responsibilities involve defining, supporting, and improving container-based processing architectures.
 > I am fequently involved in incident resolution and crisis management.
 > I also work closely with managers to plan and prioritize initiatives, ensuring our tech solutions deliver real value and align with business strategy.